OCREVUS® Infusion Therapy

 About OCREVUS® Infusion Therapy

-OCREVUS (ocrelizumab) is an IV therapy used to treat patients with both Relapsing MS (RMS) and Primary Progressive MS (PPMS).
+OCREVUS infusion therapy (ocrelizumab) is an IV therapy used to treat patients with both Relapsing MS (RMS) and Primary Progressive MS (PPMS).
 OCREVUS is a biologic medication and contains proteins that target specific areas of the immune system.

 In people with Multiple Sclerosis, the immune system inappropriately attacks the sheath that covers nerves in the brain and spinal cord.
 This sheath is called Myelin, and when it is damaged it causes disruptions in the communication signals sent throughout the body.
 The current understanding of this process is that B cells play a key role in triggering these attacks.